Sheela-Na-Gig (song): Critical reception

 The song, like the Dry album, generated an overwhelmingly strong critical response.
 Keith Cameron of NME picked it as the magazine's "single of the week".
 He commented how Harvey "plots a tale of male weakness and fear in the face of female strength and beauty" and noted the song's "brittle, primitive riff that's reminiscent of both Patti Smith's 'Gloria' and the Pixies in its ruthlessly efficient dynamic", and Harvey's "curiously indefinable" voice and "adroit lyrical touch".
-Andrew Smith of Melody Maker stated, "Harvey would be an angry, man-eating hen, locked in its coup and poked with sticks by the sadistic pigs (us).
+Andrew Smith of Melody Maker stated, "Harvey would be an angry, man-eating hen, locked in its coop and poked with sticks by the sadistic pigs (us).
 Her edgy songs seem to suck the air out of a room, leaving behind only a claustrophobic haze, sometimes bordering on neurosis.
 My favourite tune here is on the B-side, "Hair", and it seethes with frustration and rage at PJ being denied something (someone) she wants.
 Intense stuff."

 Z Magazine referred to the song as "most electrifying" and "constructs a sarcastic, aggressive sexual advance."
 In Entertainment Weekly, a review said that the song "redeems [Harvey's] disturbing subject matter with cathartic vocals and her own caustic guitar."
 AllMusic has praised the song highly, describing the dynamics of the song-writing as "outstanding, veering from a tensely whispered verse to a full-throttle chorus topped by a middle eight that explodes (twice) in righteous fury."
 The lyrical content of the song was also praised, describing them as "still startling; in the guise of a Celtic fertility symbol, Harvey recounts presenting her nude self to a potential lover only to be rebuffed in a brutally cruel manner" and referred to the final verse "as if a careless razor cut ended the song prematurely", summarizing that "Sheela-Na-Gig" is "a stunning three minutes, probably still her finest performance."
 In the September 1999 issue of Spin, it was listed at number two on The Top 20 Singles of the 1990s list.

 Music video

 The music video for "Sheela-Na-Gig" was directed by Maria Mochnacz and T. Farthling in early 1992.
 The video opens with images of a handbag and women's shoes revolving in an orange-glowing picture frame.
 These images are repeated twice throughout the video; once during the middle, and again towards the end.
-The following scene uses religious imagery with a statue of Jesus Christ being shown alongside polaroid prints.
+The following scene uses religious imagery with a statue of Jesus Christ being shown alongside Polaroid prints.
 Abstract-shot footage of Harvey and her band performing the song live also incorporate large segments of the video, one video is shot in colour, the other in black and white.
-The live footage, at times, is overlaid with vivid images of lights and more polaroids.
-Various other footage of close-up faces and sheela-na-gig's vulva are also shown.
+The live footage, at times, is overlaid with vivid images of lights and more Polaroids.
+Various other footage of close-up faces and sheela na gigs' vulvas are also shown.